-Bruce Irvin says he may be more mature but he feels young as ever in second stint with Seahawks
+Bruce Irvin says he may be more mature in second stint with Seahawks, but he feels young as ever

 The Seahawks hope to get the same athlete as they had with Irvin during his first stint, though Irvin says he’s a different person.

-He’s not only eight years older than when he arrived as the 15th overall pick of the 2012 NFL draft but has also gotten married and started a family, putting further into the rearview mirror the teenage years when he was briefly homeless on the streets of Atlanta and spent three weeks in a detention center on a charge of suspicion of burglary that was later dropped.
+He’s eight years older than when he arrived as the 15th overall pick of the 2012 NFL draft.
+He also gotten married and started a family, putting further into the rearview mirror the teenage years when he was briefly homeless in Atlanta and spent three weeks in a detention center on a charge of suspicion of burglary that was later dropped.

 “I was supposed to be in jail or dead somewhere,” Irvin said in 2015.

-But even in 2012, when he first arrived in Seattle, Irvin said it was tempting to get caught up in the younger man’s lifestyle of “cars, jewelry, stuff like that.”
+But even in 2012, when he arrived in Seattle, Irvin said it was tempting to get caught up in the younger man’s lifestyle of “cars, jewelry, stuff like that.”

 Now, Irvin said, his “why” for living is “my wife, my kids, my family. … I was fortunate I was able to see the light and kind of transition away from that and just focus on what really matters.”

-He also admits now he didn’t truly appreciate what he had in Seattle the first time around in playing for a defense that led the NFL each of his four years.
+He also admits he didn’t truly appreciate what he had in Seattle the first time around, playing for a defense that led the NFL each of his four years.

-He departed as a free agent following the 2015 season after having made it clear he was upset the team hadn’t picked up an option for a fifth-year on his contract following the 2014 season.
+He departed as a free agent following the 2015 season after having made it clear he was upset the team hadn’t picked up an option for a fifth year on his contract following the 2014 season.
 Irvin signed with Oakland in the spring of 2016 and has since also played for Atlanta and Carolina.

 Now that he’s back with the team that drafted him he’s talking as if he’s finally realized there really is no place like home.

 “This is a very special place,” Irvin said.
 “And it took me to leave here to really notice that, you know.
-I was a young guy who, when I was here I was saying, ‘man, you know, I want to see how it is on another team.
+I was a young guy who, when I was here I was saying, ‘Man, you know, I want to see how it is on another team.

 ” … And when I got to other teams I really realized that it’s really a good situation over here.
 Guys hold each other accountable, hold themselves accountable.
 And I mean that’s what you want, each guy believing in one goal and being connected and trying to get this thing accomplished, man, and bring another (Super Bowl) trophy back to Seattle.”